 - Complicated pressure/ temperature/ enthalpy relations and phase state of the injected fluid.

-In water injection, the first process will be important; in CO2 injection, both will be.
-The thermal data being collected at the Aquistore site (Dr. Chalaturnyk) over the last 24 months and the impending subsurface data collected from CO2 injection at the CaMI site (Dr. Lawton) will provide unparalleled field data for this research study.
-The collaborative research project presents the opportunity both to validate an existing physical model with field data, and to better constrain heat transfer predictions between the wellbore and the near well environment and improve our understanding of various thermal issues related to CO2 sequestration, including injectivity index and downhole injection temperature, phase behaviour, density mixing, changes in formation porosity and permeability, risk of leakage and ground subsurface deformations
+The research project is benefitting from active involvement in the Aquistore Project, which is associated with SaskPower's Boundary Dam CO2 Capture Project (Dr. Chalaturnyk), since its inception and the subsurface data being collected from CO2 injection at the CaMI site (Dr. Lawton).
+These projects are providing unparalleled field data for this research study.
+The collaborative research project is providing an opportunity to both validate an existing physical model with field data, and to better constrain heat transfer predictions between the wellbore and the near well environment and improve our understanding of various thermal issues related to CO2 sequestration, including injectivity index and downhole injection temperature, phase behaviour, density mixing, changes in formation porosity and permeability, risk of leakage and ground subsurface deformations.